Application Procedure for LLM in International Transactions and Comparative Law and LLM in Intellectual Property and Technology Law

-The law school is pleased to announce that we are still accepting applications for our LL.M. programs for Fall 2013!
+The law school is pleased to inform you that we are now accepting applications for Fall 2015.

 The Admissions Committee reviews files in the order they are completed, on a rolling basis.
 Therefore, it is to the applicant's advantage to submit the complete application with supporting materials as early as possible.